 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption

-Any motor vehicle equipped with idle reduction technology may exceed the gross vehicle or internal bridge weight by the amount equal to the certified weight of the idle reduction technology, up to 550 pounds.
+Any motor vehicle equipped with idle reduction technology may exceed the gross vehicle or internal bridge weight by the amount equal to the certified weight of the idle reduction technology, up to 550 pounds (lbs.).
 To be eligible, the operator must present written verification of the weight of the idle reduction technology and demonstrate that it is fully functional at all times.
-Any NGV may exceed the limits by up to 2,000 pounds.
+Any NGV may exceed the limits by up to 2,000 lbs.
 (Reference Florida Statutes 316.545)